 The international aspects of ship technology, maritime operations and management are anchored in the international nature of the maritime industry.
-That is why the programme itself has an international dimension.
+That is why the program itself has an international dimension.

-Maritime operations covered in the programme include technical and managerial aspects through operations related to ships, installations and subsea/offshore vessels, as well as operations above and below the waterline and along the coastline.
+Maritime operations covered in the program include technical and managerial aspects through operations related to ships, installations and subsea / offshore vessels, as well as operations above and below the waterline and along the coastline.

 Graduates with their complete and updated knowledge will be a valued asset for the maritime industry both off- and onshore.

 - Consultancy work based on an understanding of operations and environmental systems plus economical and technical advisory capacity for maritime structures.

 - Project management in companies within the maritime sector.

 - Innovation and development tasks within the academic core competencies of the program: environmental system analysis, maritime technology and finance.

 The study program sets out to cover maritime operations, with ship technology and management as supporting framework.
 Maritime operations will cover different aspects related to different maritime operations; the international aspect (such as regulations), the technical aspect (such as ship stability), the organizational aspect (such as the complex relationship between human and technical factors) and the managerial aspect (such as safety and risk) throughout the two compulsory semesters.
 In the maritime industry of today the technological, operational and managerial aspects are entwined and technology and management will both be present in some form in all maritime operations.